medo64/Samba.Docker/README.md

 |                     |                                                 |
 |---------------------|-------------------------------------------------|
 | `DEBUG_LEVEL`       | Value from `0` to `10`; if not set, `0` is used |

+## Network Settings

+If you don't want to run container with `--network=host`, please make sure that your `smb.conf` doesn't contain the following settings:
+* `interfaces`
+* `bind interfaces only`
+* `hosts allow`
+* `hosts deny`

+If some of these are set, you will run into communication problems (due to docker IPs potentially being out of allowed range) or you will have issues starting container unless `--network=host` is set.

 ## Run Docker Image